Euro zone bonds hold ground, eyeing vaccinations, Fed | Business

 Euro zone bonds hold ground, eyeing vaccinations, Fed

-Elsewhere, France received over 36 billion euros of demand for its second green bond, which it is selling via a syndicate of banks, memos from three lead managers seen by Reuters showed.
-UniCredit analysts expect France to raise around 8 billion euros from the deal, more than the 7 billion euros it raised when it issued its first green bond in 2017, given higher borrowing needs due to the pandemic and the popularity of environmentally friendly assets.
+Elsewhere, France will raise 7 billion euros from the sale of its second green bond, which it is selling via a syndicate of banks, according to memos from three lead managers seen by Reuters showed.
+And Greece hired a syndicate of banks for its first new 30-year bond sale since 2008.
+The deal will most likely launch on Wednesday as the debt management office said it would come "in the near future," a phrase usually used a day before a sale.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)